yuriy-yarosh/architecture/README.md

   <p>
     With the introduction of <a href="https://aws.amazon.com/marketplace/features/privatemarkplace">AWS Private Marketplace</a> and <a href="https://www.youtube.com/watch?v=NSg8PKDrNro">Azure Private Marketplace</a>, this has become a missed opportunity for many.
+    The CNRA project uses [reference deployment](https://github.com/yuriy-yarosh?tab=repositories&q=terraform-reference-&type=&language=&sort=name) Terraform modules, and Yuriy plans to add a tool that can convert Terraform plans to CloudFormation and ARM Templates, in the future.
+    So, everything deployed by CNRA could be shipped as a ready-to-use offering using conventional Cloud Marketplaces.
+    There's also a plan regarding an IaC agnostic FinOps solution...
   </p>

 </details>

 <details>
   <summary><b>Components</b></summary>